Rizq0/be-nc-news/README.md

 ## Environment Variables

-Environment variables are not provided within this repositiory, they will need to be created manually.
+Environment variables are not provided within this repository, they will need to be created manually.

-This project uses [dotenv](https://www.npmjs.com/package/dotenv) which allows the storage of environment variables in seperate files.
+This project uses [dotenv](https://www.npmjs.com/package/dotenv) to store environment variables in separate files.

 Instructions to create environment variables to connect to the correct database:

-At the root of the project, please create two seperate files starting with .env and include the text within the brackets within the files created:
+At the root of the project, please create two separate files starting with .env and include the text within the brackets within the files created:

 .env.test